 - converting all your internal links to point to AMP URLs;

 - and choosing whether or not to install Google Analytics on AMP Content.

-Using all of these options are detailed in our AMP quick start guide here.
+Using all of these options is detailed in our AMP quick start guide here.
 So if you need further details on these, please check out the guide.